 Drive under a waterfall?
 Walk behind a waterfall?
 Sound fun?
-If you have a love of nature and a desire for fun family adventure, then your family (like mine) would love the North Carolina Waterfalls Byway.
+If you have a love of nature and a desire for fun family adventure, then your family (like mine) would love the North Carolina Waterfall Byway.

 On a recent vacation to the Blue Ridge Mountains, we did a portion of this drive and it was a HUGE HIT with everyone in our family (including preschoolers, school-age children, teenagers, parents, and grandparents).

 This scenic byway is 97 miles of curvy mountain roads.
 Traveling with children, we chose to drive what is often said to be the most exciting 20-mile stretch of this byway located between the towns of Franklin and Highlands.
 This short stretch of road features four waterfalls, some fun driving curves, and lots of pretty scenery.
-We found that the most convenient places for us to access our preferred section of the Waterfalls Scenic Byway was in the North Carolina towns of either Franklin or Hendersonville.
+We found that the most convenient places for us to access our preferred section of the Waterfall Scenic Byway was in the North Carolina towns of either Franklin or Hendersonville.

-I highly recommend starting your waterfall tour from Franklin so that you are heading east on Highway 64.
+I highly recommend starting your North Carolina waterfall tour from Franklin so that you are heading east on Highway 64.
 When driving in this direction, you will find both, waterfalls and small pulloff areas, on the right side of the road.
 This allows you to avoid walking across the narrow winding highway in order to view these sights.
 Thus, I think it is the safest option for you and your family.

-After picking up the Waterfalls Byway in Franklin, we traveled east along highway 64.
+After picking up the Waterfall Byway in Franklin, we traveled east along highway 64.
 We quickly spied Callasaja Falls only 8 miles past Franklin.
 Watch for these magnificent falls along the right side of the road.
 Although there is no sign, the Callasaja Falls are super easy to spot from the road.
 A convenient pulloff area for roadside parking is also on the right side of the road.
 This 250-foot waterfall is quite spectacular; the children and adults were all impressed with it.

 About 2.5 miles further down highway 64 is a pulloff on the right side of the road for Bust Your Butt Falls.
 It is fairly easy to spot while driving.
 While considerably smaller than Callasaja Falls, this waterfall is very popular for a number of reasons.
 My kids thought the name itself was hilarious, and that made it worth the stop just to hear them snicker.
 Apparently, it is also a popular swimming hole with visitors actually sliding down the falls on their bottoms.
 (I assume sliding down it can be a little painful at times, and that is probably how this waterfall earned its name.)
 It was a cold spring day when we went on our excursion so we did not witness any water play ourselves.

 Keep traveling east on highway 64 for another 3.5 miles, and you will find Dry Falls.
 Again, this stop will be on the right side of the road.
 The attraction is clearly marked, has a good-sized parking lot, and nicely kept trails.
 Follow the short trail downward to walk behind this 75-foot waterfall while staying mostly dry.
 What a fun and unique adventure for your family!
 Also, there is a fully accessible observation area for anyone in your group who doesn’t want to make the jaunt down the trail.
 We discovered a couple of picnic tables by the parking lot.
-So we took this opportunity to enjoy a picnic lunch before continuing our drive along the Waterfalls Byway.
+So we took this opportunity to enjoy a picnic lunch before continuing our drive along the NC Waterfall Byway.

 After visiting Dry Falls, it was only one more mile down highway 64 to Bridal Veil Falls.
 Watch for this drive-behind waterfall along the left side of the road.
 There is a rather large pulloff area on the left side of the road and the 45-foot waterfall is easy to find as it is literally right by the main road.
 Drive under the falls, and then, park the car so you can get out and snap a few pictures.
 This was a big highlight of our trip for my children.
 They still tell people about the “one time we drove right under a waterfall.”